ericbuehl/pyaqualink/README.md

 * CANCEL
 * ENTER

-An EXIT command ends the program.
+Also, an EXIT command ends the program.

 ### aquaserver.py